soupi/rfc/reading_haskell.md

 ## Defining Types - Sum Types

 - We can define our own types using the keyword `data`
-- Sum types are alternative possible values of a given type
+- Sum types are sets of alternative possible values of a given type
 - Similar to enums in other languages
-- We use `|` as saying "alternatively"
+- We use `|` to say "alternatively"
-- To calculate how many possible values our new type has, we sum all the possibilities, therefore "sum type"
+- To calculate how many possible values the new type has, we count the values, taking their sum.
+Therefore "sum type"
-- Options must start with an uppercase letter
+- Each option must start with an uppercase letter

 ```hs
 data KnownColor -- the new type's name